lancewilhelm/vue-chatbot/README.md

 4. Get rid of the current contents as we are going to put in our own.
 Chat content, and input bar
 5. Style the components and make them look like they should by adding things in them.
 6. Create the backend with FastAPI. `pip install fastapi` and `pip install uvicorn`.
 Python <= 3.11 is required.
 Create a new file called `main.py`.
 We are also going to use OpenAI API so `pip install openai` and `pip install python-dotenv`.
+7. Build the page with `npm run build` and then update the backend to host the static page.

 ## Installation